 Where to Stay

 Located directly to the east of the Navy Pier on State Street, Hotel Palomar offers an exciting hotel experience for families.
 Toddlers are greeted with a welcome gift, a pet fish in your room and an animal print robe to wear during your stay.
 The hotel also provides outlet covers, toilet latches and nightlights to make your stay as safe as it is fun.

 If you’re looking to cut down on costs, consider staying at Chicago’s Hosteling International location.
 Offering cheaper private rooms than a hotel and free breakfast, you will be free to spend your money on your activities instead of your accommodations.
+You also can rent a bus in Chicago at an affordable price.
 Although a hostel may not seem ideal when traveling with toddlers, Hosteling International offers private rooms that are perfect for families.
 It is also located near the Loop so you won’t be far from the action.